 From the beginning, it has been the company policy to hire employees without any experience and train them from the ground up.
 Actually, he said that 95% of the people come with no previous experience in the transmission industry.
 “We train them all the way, which has worked out very well.
 Coleman Taylor has 150 employees with 1/3 having over 20 years’ experience with the company.

 Nick Coleman started with the company in 1983 where he worked his way up the ranks.
-He currently manages all retail operations.
+He currently manages all retail operations as serves as President.
 The growth of the company has been steady over the years.
 One of the reasons for the sustained growth and expansion very well may be the company motto, which was instituted from the very beginning – “Whatever it takes for Customer Satisfaction.
 Always give more than you promise”.